dmiller/clojure-clr-next/_drafts/2021-08-31-persistent-hash-map.md

 let bitPos(hash, shift) = 1 <<< mask(hash,shift)
 ```

-We can tell if the key is represented in a node using the node's bitmap:
+and use this to determine if the key is represented in a node by looking at the node's bitmap:

 ```F#
 bitmap &&& bitPos(hash,shift) <> 0